Labor and Birth Positions for Plus Size Women

 Plus size women face the same dilemma that all laboring women face: how can I make myself more comfortable, and promote efficient labor progress, during labor.
 Though all women find some positions work better than others, plus size women may find some positions are considerably more workable than others.

-Margaret found hands-and-knees to be her lifesaver during labor.
+When it comes to labor and birth positions for plus size women, Margaret found hands-and-knees to be her lifesaver during labor.
 In this position, you promote optimal positioning of the baby, and can adapt it to be even more supportive for those times you really need to rest a bit.
 Leaning over the birth ball, a stack of pillows, the back of the hospital bed, or your partner’s lap can be quite restful and take the weight off of your arms and wrists.
 Additionally, delivering in the hands-and-knees position is great physiologically, takes pressure off the perineum (to help reduce tearing), and gives the birth attendant easy access to the baby for assistance.
 Some plus size women report feeling more exposed in this position, but rest assured that all birthing women are beautiful, and there is no judgment among supportive birth attendants.

 Amy, whose labor was induced and restricted to bed due to high blood pressure, also found hands-and-knees to be a great position, and alternated between that and the restorative yoga pose supta baddha konasana, or reclining bound angle pose.
 This is restful and supportive, and keeps the pelvis nice and open to make room for the baby.